Citigroup Upgrades CRISPR Therapeutics (CRSP)

 What is the Fund Sentiment?

-There are 603 funds or institutions reporting positions in CRISPR Therapeutics.
-This is an increase of 26 owner(s) or 4.51% in the last quarter.
-Average portfolio weight of all funds dedicated to CRSP is 0.30%, a decrease of 0.34%.
-Total shares owned by institutions decreased in the last three months by 1.86% to 68,824K shares.
-The put/call ratio of CRSP is 0.45, indicating a bullish outlook.
+There are 604 funds or institutions reporting positions in CRISPR Therapeutics.
+This is an increase of 27 owner(s) or 4.68% in the last quarter.
+Average portfolio weight of all funds dedicated to CRSP is 0.30%, an increase of 9.08%.
+Total shares owned by institutions decreased in the last three months by 2.24% to 68,745K shares.
+The put/call ratio of CRSP is 0.44, indicating a bullish outlook.

 What are Other Shareholders Doing?